NethermindEth/worldcoin-private-social-graph/README.md

 # Private social-graph based proof of personhood

 An additional layer for Worldcoin's proof of personhood.
 This project aims to build a private social-graph based proof i.e. the existing World ID users will be able to vouch for the humanness of other parties(who are not World ID users).
 This way, we will be able to expand the user database for World ID holders.
-The difference between a public and a private social-graph based proof is that in the private system, majority of the data about the users(including who has voted for whom) will be private.
+The difference between a public and a private social-graph based proof of personhood is that in the private system, majority of the data about the users(including who has voted for whom) will be private.

 This project is [funded by Worldcoin](https://worldcoin.org/wave0-grant-recipients/nethermind-social-graph) (https://worldcoin.org/wave0-grant-recipients/nethermind-social-graph).